VaishaliAcharya/Git_Project-3/README.md

 Most common user birth year

 ### Files used
-Files used - Chicago.csv
+Files used -
-new_york_city.csv
-washington .csv
+Chicago.csv- This file contains all bikeshare information for city of Chicago. new_york_city.csv - This file contains all bikeshare information for city of new_york. washington .csv -  This file contains all bikeshare information for city of Chicago.

 ### Credits
 Xlow , youtube videos , Stakeflow forums

+###